canonical/charmed-5g/docs/tutorials/mastering.md

 ### Checkpoint 1: Are the VM's ready ?

 You should be able to see all the VMs in a `Running` state with their default IP addresses by executing the following command:

 ```console
 multipass list
 ```

-The output should be similar to the following
+The output should be similar to the following:

 ```
 Name                    State             IPv4             Image